MaddyGuthridge/COMP6080_Notes/Other stuff/Accessibility/understandability.md

-For a webpage needs to be understandable, it needs to be created in a way so that it can be understood by anyone.
+For a web-page needs to be understandable, it needs to be created in a way so that it can be understood by anyone, regardless of medium.

 ## Defining the language